EpykLab/chx/README.md

 ### 💎 Pretty Print Results

-All commands how implement a `--format` option that will format the results of a search into markdown format.
+All commands now implement a `--format` option that will format the results of a search into markdown format.
 ![pretty](./assets/pretty.png)